tphummel/blog/_posts/2013-10-13-realtime-data-client.md

 ![scatterplot](http://i.imgur.com/vHtZNHQ.png "scatterplot")

-Dots are added to the scatterplot in real time when they are submitted via the entry app.
+Dots are added to the scatterplot in real time when they are submitted via the data entry app.

 Check out the [project code][5].